HKSSY/Drone-Hacking-Tool/README.md

 You may also install another ROS driver for hacking other drones, but you need to edit the source code and we cannot promise it can work with this tool.

 #### Install Aircrack–ng suite

+[Aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) is a security software related to 802.11 standard wireless network analysis.
+Our tool relies on the Aircrack-ng suite for wireless network detection, capturing four-way handshake packets, and implementing a Wi-Fi deauthentication attack.

+#### Python version and installed modules

+This tool is built on Python 3.8 and works with the following modules:

+Tkinter - GUI interface
+pandas - analysis CVS data
+paramiko - SSH connection

+This tool is build on Python 3.8

 ### Hardware